rociojoo/CranTaskView-Track/Tracking.md

 running, cycling and swimming data from GPS-tracking devices for humans.
 `r pkg("trackeR")` computes metrics summarizing movement effort during each track (or workout effort per session).
+`r pkg("sftrack")` defines two classes of objects from tracking data, tracks (`sf` points in a time sequence) and trajectories (`sf` linestrings in a time sequence) and provides functions to summarize both showing starting and ending time, number of points, and total distance covered.

 ### Path reconstruction